Letractively/uliweb/trunk/uliwebproject/apps/Documents/files/orm.rst

 Encoding Setting
 ~~~~~~~~~~~~~~~~~

-Uliweb ORM will default use utf8 encoding when creating the table in Mysql even
+uliorm will default use utf8 encoding when creating the table in Mysql even
 if the default charset of mysql is not utf8.
 So that if you are using Mysql
 you should check if the default charset of your sechma is utf8 encoding, if not
 you should add charset in connection string, just like::